panchnayak/portworx-poc/README.md

 Jenkins needs your AWS credential to use it for creating Instances or EKS cluster on AWS

 ## Using the Pipeline on Jenkins

+1.First Pipeline is for ruuning eksctl command on your Kubernetes Cluster created by this Jenkins Server 2.....

 Clieck on EKS Pipeline to create the EKS cluster on AWS